bhague1281/intro-python/README.md

 #Intro to Python

 These are the materials for one of Seattle's Intro to Python classes.
 Please feel free to create an issue if any errors are spotted.

+##Notes

+Paths will need to be changed for the analytics solutions.